mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 * :samp:`$ mpiexec -n {numprocs} python -m mpi4py.futures - [arg] ...`

-Before starting the main script execution, :mod:`mpi4py.futures` splits :const:`MPI.COMM_WORLD` in one master (the process with rank 0 in :const:`MPI.COMM_WORLD`) and 16 workers and connect them through an MPI intercommunicator.
+Before starting the main script execution, :mod:`mpi4py.futures` splits `MPI.COMM_WORLD` in one master (the process with rank 0 in `MPI.COMM_WORLD`) and 16 workers and connect them through an MPI intercommunicator.
 Afterwards, the master process proceeds with the execution of the user script code, which eventually creates :class:`MPIPoolExecutor` instances to submit tasks.
 Meanwhile, the worker processes follow a different execution path to serve the master.
 Upon successful termination of the main script at the master, the entire MPI execution environment exists gracefully.
-In case of any unhandled exception in the main script, the master process calls :code:`MPI.COMM_WORLD.Abort(1)` to prevent deadlocks and force termination of entire MPI execution environment.
+In case of any unhandled exception in the main script, the master process calls ``MPI.COMM_WORLD.Abort(1)`` to prevent deadlocks and force termination of entire MPI execution environment.

 .. warning::